CyberfusionIO/oxxa-api-client/README.md

 ## Support

-This client was written by Cyberfusion.
-It has been open sourced for the community.
-If you have any questions, open an issue on GitHub or email support@cyberfusion.nl.
+This client is NOT officially supported by Oxxa.
+If you have any questions, open an issue at this repository.

-This client is not supported by Oxxa.
+This client is created by Cyberfusion, a hosting provider with the best hosting platform for agencies.

 ## Requirements

-This client requires PHP 8.1 or higher with default PHP modules.
+This client requires PHP 8.1 or higher and requires several php modules.
+These modules are installed by default, so probably won't be any issue.

 ## Installation

-This client can be used in any PHP project and with any framework.

-Install the client with Composer:

 ```bash
 composer require cyberfusion/oxxa-api-client